npip99/Monereum/README.md

 This repository implements Monero with RingCT on top of the Ethereum blockchain.

-For the proofs, it utilizes Borromean Ring Signatures as a method of authentication, Key Images to prevent double-spend attacks, along with Pedersen Commitments to hide the amounts being spent (While still being able to check that they sum to zero).
+Monereum, like Monero, utilizes Borromean Ring Signatures as a method of authentication, Key Images to prevent double-spend attacks, and Pedersen Commitments to hide the amounts being spent (While still being able to check that they sum to zero).
 Range Proofs also utilize a borromean ring signature on each bit of the commitment to ensure that the commitment falls within a range that cannot overflow.
-All of these techniques are discussed in-depth within the Monero whitepaper.
+All of these techniques are discussed in-depth within the Monero whitepaper, so they will not be discussed here.

-Making Monereum transactions yourself would reveal your ethereum address.
-Thus, transactions include a signed miner fee that is expected to be approximately equal to the gas cost of the transaction.
-This is broadcasted publically behind a Tor connection or a trusted web service that does not save IPs.
+Using your own ethereum address for Monereum transactions would reveal who you are.
+Thus, transactions include a miner fee that is expected to be approximately equal to the gas cost of the transaction.
+A signed transaction is broadcasted publically behind a Tor connection, or a trusted web service that does not save IPs (Preferably the former for full trustlessness).
 Then, a miner claims the fee by submitting the transaction for you.

 While the range and ring proofs can be made within the block limit, they remain expensive.
-Therefore, transactions require posting a 1 ETH bounty, along with an MNR bounty that's 1/16th of the MNR being transferred (From highest bit of the range proofs).
-Open disputes are taken for the next 2 minutes, where disputing also requires posting a 1 ETH bounty.
+Therefore, transactions require the miner to post a 1 ETH bounty, along with an MNR bounty that's guaranteed to be at least 1/16th of the MNR being transferred (Deduced from highest bit of the range proofs).
+Open disputes are taken over the next 2 minutes, where disputing also requires posting a 1 ETH bounty.
 The winner of the dispute is awarded 0.5 ETH (And if the disputer wins he is awarded the MNR bounty as well).
-This bounty remains much higher than the gas price of proof, and guarantees unprofitability of artificial gas price injection by a wealthy individual.
-This system guarantees that no one's legitimate transactions will be delayed by a false accusation, but all attempts to profitably create illegitimate transactions will be disputed, and never make it into the blockchain.
+The ETH bounty is much higher than the gas price of the proof, and the MNR bounty guarantees reporter profitability during artificial gas price injection after a large MNR duplication attempt.
+Overall, this system creates a situation where no one's legitimate transactions will be delayed by a false accusation, but all attempts to profitably create illegitimate transactions will be disputed, never making it into the Monereum blockchain.

 Additionally, anyone may hold a standard ERC20 Token of Monereum, including contracts.
 An encrypted version of a Monereum coin can be converted into an ERC20 Token easily, and vice-versa.
-This allows the entire realm of Turing-Complete opportunities to be applied in a way where those interacting with the contract remain private, and the token remains compatible with contracts that expect ERC20 compliance.
+This allows the entire realm of Turing-Complete opportunities to be applied in a way where those interacting with the contract remain private.
 Allowances can also be made to Monereum public addresses, so that transactions to/from the ERC20 version remain anonymous.

+A public address to 256bit coordinates (X, Y) can be written as 04XY, 03X if Y is odd, 02X if Y is even, and 01X if X is an ERC20 address.

 ## Development Environment